 Configuring single sign-on

-- Click Generate to create the SSO key.
+- Complete the fields.
+Click the Generate button to create the SSO key.
 This automatically saves the key to your account.

 Warning.
 You’ll want to generate the SSO key from IT Glue, save it to a safe place, then work on the integration before saving the Account > Settings page with JWT SSO enabled.
 If you turn on SSO prematurely, it will break the login experience for all users on your account.

 - Click Save.

 Once you make this change, users will be required to log in with SSO when visiting your account subdomain (mycompany.itglue.com) if they're not already authenticated.

 When the SSO server is unavailable, how do we access our accounts?

 How do we disable SSO for a user?

 To disable a user account, an Administrator or a Manager will need to navigate to the Account > Users page in IT Glue.
 We don’t currently support disabling user accounts through the SSO server.